our 2016 sower projects: an attitude of service

 number seven: lighthouse christian camp on lake ontario!

 We were on this August project with one other SOWER unit, Tommy and Louise from Gainesville, Florida.
-Tommy is a humorist and you could count on just about everything coming out of his mouth to be some level of wittiness.
-He kept us laughing, that is for sure.
+Tommy is a humorist and you could count on just about everything coming out of his mouth to include some level of wittiness.
+He kept us laughing, for sure.
 I tried to dish it back, but I was no match; I was simply not in the same league.

 Lighthouse Christian Camp was busy with groups coming-and-going the entire time that we were there.
 Small groups, large groups,old groups and younger groups, too.
 Some stayed a day or two.
 Some stayed for a whole week.
 But when you combine a very new ops team with a very busy camp you can imagine that a lot of attention needed to be given to last-minute, unanticipated, and/or overlooked details.
 It was our pleasure to help, where possible.
 Wow!